Open Roux Library & McKay Archives

 Select wildlife conservation, conservation, and sea turtle conservation, then click Update.

-You should now have around 10 articles to use for your paper.
+You should now have between 15 and 20 articles to use for your paper.

 Now that you have narrowed your results to a good number for your research, DiscoveRoux provides other tools you can use to access, cite, and organize your research.
 In this part of the tutorial, we will explore these different tools.